 Setting the standard for reducing waste across campus

 Already providing sustainable, compostable cardboard and starch-ware take out containers, Dining Services has gone further with Choose to Reuse Green2Go.
 No more waste from take-out containers!
 For only $5, you are provided with a large, reusable container for take out food.
 Bring the container back and exchange it for a clean one, filled with your favorite take-out!
 Dining Services will clean and exchange the Green2Go’s for most Bistro items and even in Higgins Cafe!
-Lean Path, a revolutionary software program to monitor pre-consumer food waste in the preparation of cafeteria food, has been operational since 2013.
-In the first year with Lean Path, Clark Dining Services kitchen managed to reduce waste by almost 6 tons!
+Say it again: they wash it for you!